zieren/eltern-emailer/README.md

 been emailed and detect which is new.

 Initially this file does not exist and all content will appear new.
-If you don't want to get flooded with emails for all existing content, run Eltern-Emailer once with these [flags](#flags):
+If you don't want to get flooded with emails on the first run, run Eltern-Emailer once with these [flags](#flags):

 ```
 node main.js --mute --once